IvanKondakov/Djangoproject/README.md

 # Djangoproject
 Hello everyone, this is my first Django project.
-Header "Version 0.1" just describes application's.
-Other version describe changes.
+The heading "Version 0.1" briefly describes the applications.
+Further, the main changes will be written in new versions.
+> ## Describe
+>
+> The project conceptually looks like a social network, where you can register, create your profile, compose your resume and blog.
+> Naturally, other users should have the functionality to view your blogs and profile with resume, comment and post likes.
+>

 ## Version 0.1
 ### ***App's:***
 1. main: url's and views for main pages